 When we reflect on loving-kindness and use it as a meditation, it’s good to reflect on its foundation.
 One of the ways that Ajahn Sumedho describes this is “not dwelling in aversion.”
 That’s a helpful way to look at loving-kindness.

-In the Noble Eightfold Path, there is sammā-saṅkappa, Right Intention or Right Thought.
-There are three aspects of this: nekkhamma- saṅkappa, the aspect of renunciation or not drifting into sensuality; abyāpāda-saṅkappa, not thinking with ill will or aversion; and avihiṁsa-saṅkappa, thoughts of non-harming.
+In the Noble Eightfold Path, there is sammā saṅkappa, Right Intention or Right Thought.
+There are three aspects of this: nekkhamma saṅkappa, the aspect of renunciation or not drifting into sensuality; abyāpāda saṅkappa, not thinking with ill will or aversion; and avihiṁsa saṅkappa, thoughts of non-harming.
 The last two are often equated with loving-kindness and compassion.

 For loving-kindness to arise, there have to be thoughts of non-ill will, non-aversion.
 These thoughts are fundamentally simple.
 We often think to ourselves, “I should be thinking these sublime thoughts of love for all beings, everywhere.”
 But it’s a great start if you can just not get averse to other beings.
 It’s easier to begin this way as well.
 You can then encourage yourself along the way.